Literary adaptation: Process

 Adaptation can be seen as a process and a product.
 The process involves working to create an adapted work that keeps the original themes of the story without completely changing it.
 The product is the final piece, and it is important to look at audience and critic reactions as well as its place in the intertextuality of the story.
 When one adapts, they are putting a story into a new imagination, which is different from how everyone individually imagined the original story (this can cause debate).
-Audiences often critic film adaptations, saying that the novel is better.
+Audiences often critique film adaptations, saying that the original work is better.
 This is usually because it is difficult to include all of the plot into a film without the film being extremely long.
-This is a difficulty that usually comes up, especially if the novel being adapted is lengthy.
+This difficulty especially comes up if the novel being adapted is lengthy.

 Because it is easier to tell a story with a limited number of characters, short stories often make better sources for adaptable material than do novels.
 For the stage, in addition, theater audiences tend to accept and prefer works of a more conceptual, thought-based nature, meaning their preferences need to be considered when selecting a work for adaptation, but also when determining how best to adapt it.
 The stage imposes physical limits of size and technology.
 Not every illusion that can be made to appear real on the movie screen can be made to appear so on stage.

 Plagiarism occurs in every genre but such literary rights violations can be challenged in court.
 In the case of Hollywood films, judgments for the plaintiff can run into the millions of dollars, but these have typically been for outright theft of a screenplay idea rather than for fraudulent adaptations (see Buchwald v.
 Paramount).